 Thank you Yugarian for the tip!

-Open Start screen using Windows Key and type "notepad".
+Open Start screen or Start menu using Windows Key and type "notepad".
 Click the result.

 Type (or copy & paste) the following lines: